 Unfortunately, the losses that you endure in an accident can go beyond just the cost of medical bills or time missed from work.
 You also experience discomfort and pain after an injury.
 Illinois law allows you to be compensated for this pain and suffering.

-An experienced Chicago injury attorney at Salvi, Schostok & Pritchard P.C., can take legal action for you when you have been hurt and seek the pain and suffering compensation that you deserve.
+An experienced attorney at Salvi, Schostok & Pritchard P.C., can take legal action for you when you have been hurt and seek the pain and suffering compensation that you deserve.
 To learn more about how we can help with your case, give us a call or contact us online today to schedule a free consultation.

 Your compensation for the pain and discomfort that you experience after an injury should be sufficient to cover not just the pain that you have already endured but any lingering pain that you will experience in the future.
 If your injury has caused you to suffer permanent harm, for example, then you should be compensated.